Jim Irvin: Music journalism

 In 1991, Irvin began contributing to Melody Maker magazine, where his work appeared under the name Jim Arundel.
 He was later made reviews editor.
 In 1994, reverting to Jim Irvin, he became the founding features editor of Mojo magazine.
 One of his most notable pieces for the magazine was "Angel of Avalon", a major profile of the late Sandy Denny, published in 1998.
 He also edited an acclaimed book, The Mojo Collection.
 He has written for The Word, Time Out, The Sunday Times and The Guardian and continues to write a reissues column for Mojo.

 In February 2015, he published an e-book, A Book Of Wild Flowers, which collected his writings on Sandy Denny, Joni Mitchell and Kate Bush.

 In May 2018, he co-authored Jeff Buckley: From Hallelujah To The Last Goodbye (Post Hill Press), a biography of Jeff Buckley written with Dave Lory, the singer's former manager.

 In 2020, he launched a podcast, “Here’s One I Made Earlier” where he interviewed musical creators about a significant work in their career.
 The following year he launched a second podcast “You’re Not On The List” dedicated to “forgotten albums and the people who love them”, in which guests nominate undervalued albums and discuss them.

 Later production and songwriting

-In 1995, Irvin produced the first demos by the band Gay Dad, and co-write some of the songs which later appeared on their debut album, Leisure Noise.
+In 1995, Irvin produced the first demos by the band Gay Dad, and co-wrote some of the songs which later appeared on their debut album, Leisure Noise.
 Their single, "Oh Jim", was said to be dedicated to him.

 In 1999, he produced Lido, the debut album by Clearlake, released in 2000 on his own label, Dusty Company, an offshoot of Domino Records.

 Irvin returned to full-time songwriting in 2001, concentrating initially on dance music.
 He co-wrote the 2004 hit "The Weekend" by Michael Gray, and had work recorded by Groove Armada, Full Intention and David Guetta.

 Since 2006, his work has been mostly outside dance music, with artists like Lana Del Rey, Lissie, Simple Plan, Jack Savoretti, Unloved, Nothing but Thieves and Yungblud.

 The song "Love", co-written with and performed by Unloved, introduced the Apple Keynote Speech in March 2019.